-Because the DRCOG area is an ozone nonattainment area, an inspection and maintenance (I/M) program applies.
+Because the DRCOG and NFRMPO areas are an ozone nonattainment area, an inspection and maintenance (I/M) program applies.
 I/M program inputs should are used for SIP and conformity analyses and are generally available as defaults within MOVES.

-APCD uses inputs into MOVES to represent the I/M program in the DRCOG area.
+APCD uses inputs into MOVES to represent the I/M program in the DRCOG and NFRMPO area.
 This was used for each year modeled.